 The 1.5 MHz transducer module (TRM) is currently our lowest frequency available.

-Detachable hard delay line Included bracket
+Detachable hard delay line.
+Bracket included.

 This Rexolite delay line is easily grinded/sanded to fit the application.
-It is prepared for water/couplant nozzle.

 How do I scan?
 The dolphicam2 offers a wide range of scanning options.
 The simplest is manual stitching, where users move the TRM sequentially over a rectangular region and collect an image at each grid point.
 This is great for quickly collecting data over a predefined area without the need for any peripherals.
 For improved precision we offer the Gridtool, a two-axis mechanical positioning device with indexed locations, enabling reliable, accurate stitching.
 For quicker data collection we have the Rapid mapper, a two-axis encoded scanner, which provides the option of encoded freehand scanning over a surface.
 Finally, the dolphicam2 software has compatibility with a wide range of OEM wheel encoders, scanners, crawlers and robots, giving users the ability to use whatever scanning equipment best suits their needs.